 Emphasis is on consistent application of the marking criteria across the cohort.
 In blind double marking, the two markers should discuss their provisional marks and decide on the mark to be awarded.
 Third marker involved where an agreement cannot be reached.
 Feedback and provisional marks made available to students.

-In exceptional cases the External Examiner may be called upon to adjudicate across the whole of the cohort.
+In exceptional cases the External Examiner may be called upon to

 The External Examiner receives agreed sample items (including representative sample of each grade, cases of failure) for all modules for which they are responsible (External Examiner moderation is not required for L3 or L4 work within a Honours degree - they moderate the assessment which contributes to award classification).
-External Examiners submit an annual report which comments on the moderation process and consistency of marking standards and their report is responded to by the programme leader and monitored at University level ).
+External Examiners attend Quality Enhancement Boards where marking standard and module statistics are considered.
+The External Examiner submits an annual report which comments on the moderation process and consistency of marking standards and their report is responded to by the programme leader and monitored at University level).
+A summary report is presented annually to Student Success and Quality Assurance Committee.

-Formal Module Mark Confirmation
+Module Confirmation Board

-Mark Confirmation Process confirms that internal and external moderation (by EEs) has been carried out in line with the academic regulations and assessment procedures, and that no standards issues have been identified before confirming marks
+The Module Confirmation Board will confirm that internal and external moderation has been carried out in line with the procedures before confirming marks